 A marriage commissioner licence legally authorizes you to perform marriages in Prince Edward Island.
 In order to become a licensed marriage commissioner in this province you must be:

 - age 18 years of age or older; and

 - proficient in both written and oral English.

-- You must also successfully complete the training program offered through Vital Statistics.
+- You must also successfully complete the in person training program offered through Vital Statistics.

-To register for the mandatory training program for the year you apply for your licence, you must submit your application before April 1st .
+To register for the mandatory in person training program for the year you apply for your licence, you must submit your application before April 1st.